gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ## 1.2.
 Load data into DataSphere from the source systems(S/4HANA, ERP)

-Below are the methods and their drawbacks
+Below are the approaches and their drawbacks

 - BW SAPI Extractor
   - It may not be a long-term solution.